Tips on Staying Safe on Your Train Travel

 - you can help by always keeping your luggage and personal belongings with you

-Rail Community Officers
+Reach out to the Rail Community Officers

 Our Rail Community Officers (RCO’s) work with the British Transport Police to provide a high profile, uniformed presence on our stations and trains.
 All of our RCO’s are accredited under the Railway Safety Accreditation Scheme.
 They’re able to enforce railway legislation using powers given to them by the BTP.
 Our RCO’s actively work to reduce crime, anti-social behaviour and create a safe travelling environment for all of our customers and staff.